 This particular feature may not be necessary.
 But it’s useful for legal evidence that could protect you in the event of insurance fraud or accident.

-Best GPS for Truckers: Our Picks
+Best GPS for Truckers: Our Picks for 2022

 The Garmin Nuvi 57LM is a versatile and handy navigator that isn’t specifically for trucks, but it works perfectly for one.
 It has a screen size of five-inches that offers clear directions out loud.
 And truckers can use this device to select a route easily with its Direct Access function.